 Maybe it’s how the buildings don’t change; how the businesses don’t cater to the whims of tourists; how the Provencal attitude towards fresh, accessible food means that despite being in the most beautiful place in the world, you can still eat a wheel of fresh cheese for under two euros and a baguette for 75 centimes.
 Ahh, Southern France.
 You just get me.

 I traveled around the villages of Provence for a week, basing myself in the Luberon Valley.
-Provence is a surprisingly large region, and distances between villages can exceed two hours.
+Provence is a surprisingly large region of France, and distances between villages can exceed two hours.
 All these first 6 towns in Provence are within a short drive of each other, so it’s ideal for a short trip, whether it is a few days, a week, or longer.

 Provence is a place where time just melts, and the days stick together and drag out in the most delightful way.
 So no matter how long you think you need to discover the best towns in Provence, I recommend you double it.